Aalto-Electric-Drives/motulator/docs/source/control/control_system.rst

 4. Save the feedback signals `fbk` and the reference signals `ref` so they can be accessed after the simulation.
 5. Return the sampling period `T_s` and the duty ratios `d_c_abc` for the carrier comparison.

-A template of this main control loop is available in the base class for control systems in :class:`motulator.common.control.ControlSystem`.
-Using this template is not necessary, but it may simplify the implementation of new control systems.
+Using this template is not compulsory, but it may simplify the implementation of new control systems.

 2DOF PI Controller
 ------------------